 From the payer perspective, a one-dose strategy was the least costly of all three strategies.
 The incremental cost-effectiveness ratio (ICER) for a one-dose strategy, compared with no vaccination, was estimated at €8,712 per quality-adjusted life year (QALY) gained.
-In the deterministic sensitivity analysis, the one-dose strategy was considered cost effective at a willingness to pay (WTP) threshold of €20,000/QALY gained for all parameters tested.
-The two-dose long interval strategy was the next least costly option and compared with one-dose vaccination, the ICERwas estimated at €45,090 per QALY gained.
-The two-dose short interval strategy was the most costly and most effective strategy and compared with the one-dose strategy, the ICER was estimated at €44,106/QALY gained.
-The sensitivity analysis highlighted the uncertainty associated with the ICERs for both two-dose strategies and their cost-effectiveness at a WTP threshold of €45,000/QALY gained.
+In the deterministic sensitivity analysis, the one-dose strategy was considered cost effective at a willingness-to-pay (WTP) threshold of €20,000 per QALY gained for all parameters tested.
+The two-dose long interval strategy was the next least costly option and compared with one-dose vaccination, the ICER was estimated at €45,090 per QALY gained.
+The two-dose short interval strategy was the most costly and most effective strategy and compared with the one-dose strategy, the ICER was estimated at €44,106 per QALY gained.
+The sensitivity analysis highlighted the uncertainty associated with the ICERs for both two-dose strategies and their cost effectiveness at a WTP threshold of €45,000 per QALY gained.

-The results of the univariate sensitivity analysis demonstrated that the cost-effectiveness results for the one-dose strategy, relative to no vaccination, were most sensitive to changes in the uptake rate and the cost of the vaccine.
-Similarly, the results of two-dose cost-effectiveness, relative to one-dose, were most sensitive to changes in the uptake rate, the cost of the vaccine and the QALY loss associated with varicella.
-When comparing the two-dose strategies, the cost-effectiveness of the two-dose short interval strategy was most sensitive to changes in waning immunity associated with one dose and the force of infection in vaccinated individuals.
+The results of the univariate sensitivity analysis demonstrated that the costeffectiveness results for the one-dose strategy, relative to no vaccination, were most sensitive to changes in the uptake rate and the cost of the vaccine.
+Similarly, the results of two-dose cost effectiveness, relative to one-dose, were most sensitive to changes in the uptake rate, the cost of the vaccine and the QALY loss associated with varicella.
+When comparing the two-dose strategies, the cost effectiveness of the two-dose short interval strategy was most sensitive to changes in waning immunity associated with one dose and the force of infection in vaccinated individuals.

-From a societal perspective, all three vaccination strategies dominated the no vaccination scenario, being less costly and more effective, with the two-dose short interval strategy dominant over all others.
+From a societal perspective, all three vaccination strategies dominated the no vaccination scenario, being less costly and more effective.
+The two-dose short interval strategy was the least costly and most effective of the three vaccination strategies.

-The budget impact over five years was estimated at €13.1 million, €28.1 million and €16.1 million for the one-dose, two-dose short interval, and two-dose long interval strategies respectively.
+The budget impact over five years was estimated at €13.1 million, €16.1 million and €28.1 million for the one-dose, two-dose long interval, and two-dose short interval strategies, respectively.
 This assumes an annual eligible cohort of 60,000 children per annum.
-The incremental costs associated with the introduction of a varicella vaccination programme include associated cost savings, mainly comprising the costs associated with a reduction in hospitalisation for varicella.
+The incremental costs associated with the introduction of a varicella vaccination programme include potential cost offsets, mainly due to a reduction in hospitalisation for varicella.
 The five-year budget impact was most sensitive to the changes in the cost of the vaccine.
 The lower budget impact for the two-dose long interval strategy, compared with the two-dose short interval strategy, reflects the fact that only one birth cohort will have completed the two-dose schedule within the five year time horizon of the BIA.
 From year five onwards, the difference in cost between the two-dose strategies should only reflect the difference in cost (if any) between administering the vaccine in the GP practice setting and the school setting.